nsacyber/Windows-Secure-Host-Baseline/README.md

 ## Downloading the repository

 Download the [current code](https://github.com/nsacyber/Windows-Secure-Host-Baseline/archive/master.zip) to your **Downloads** folder.
-It will be saved as **Secure-Host-Baseline-master.zip** by default.
+It will be saved as **Windows-Secure-Host-Baseline-master.zip** by default.

 ## Configuring the PowerShell environment
 The PowerShell commands are meant to run from a system with at least PowerShell 3.0 installed.
 PowerShell may need to be configured to run the commands.